aabmets/proof-frog-ide-plugin/README.md

 <br/>

+## ProofFrog Library Installation

+When you first install the plugin into a JetBrains IDE, it will try to locate a Python virtual environment with
+the [proof_frog](https://pypi.org/project/proof_frog/) library installed.
+If it fails to do so, you will be prompted with a confirmation popup asking if
+you want the plugin to download and install it for you.

+If you choose No, you can still enable the context-menu actions and run configurations of the plugin by manually
+creating a Python virtual environment named either `venv` or `.venv` at the top level of your project directory and
+installing `proof_frog` into it.
+Once you have done that, the plugin will detect and use your manual `proof_frog`
+library installation when you restart the IDE.

+The manual installation solution is also useful for developing the `proof_frog` library itself in [PyCharm](https://www.jetbrains.com/pycharm/), because
+you can install the library into the venv in editable mode and then use the plugin actions to test the modified library.

 ## Parser Differences

 There is a minor difference in how this plugin parses ProofFrog code compared to the ProofFrog library itself.